Time zone by time zone, another new year sweeps into view

 At the stroke of midnight, a ton of confetti was expected to rain down on soggy revelers, glittering amid the jumbo screens, neon and pulsing lights.

-Last year, a scaled-back crowd of about 15,000 in-person mask-wearing spectators watched the ball descend while basking in the lights and hoopla of the U.S.’ marquee New Year’s Eve event.
-Because of pandemic rules, it was far fewer than the tens of thousands of revelers who usually descended on the world-famous square before the pandemic.
+Last year, a scaled-back crowd of about 15,000 in-person mask-wearing spectators watched the ball descend while basking in the lights and hoopla.
+Because of pandemic rules, it was far fewer than the tens of thousands of revelers who usually descend on the world-famous square.

 Before the ball dropped, there were heavy thoughts about the past year and the new one to come.